Bowl Me Over

 • Serve with

-Let’s face it, there’s almost always going to be leftovers when it comes to the holidays.
-While it may be fun and exciting to slave away in the kitchen for those holiday dinners, the days that follow should focus on making memories with family and friends!
+Let's face it, there's almost always going to be leftovers when it comes to the holidays.
+While it may be fun to slave away in the kitchen for a holiday dinner, the following days should focus on making memories with family and friends!

-Like this Pressure Cooker Ham and Potato Soup Recipe, This cheesy casserole recipe is such a simple dish that tastes extremely decadent thanks to the au gratin potatoes, creamy sauce, and savory ham.
-It's comfort food in a casserole!
+This cheesy casserole recipe is simple but extremely decadent, thanks to the au gratin potatoes, creamy sauce, and savory ham.
+It's comfort food in a casserole - YUM!!

 Ingredients